Useful zsh Shortcuts

 Reviewing configured shortcuts

-Do you have any issues using the shortcuts above?
-Running bindkey in an interactive zsh shell will reveal the currently configured shortcuts.
+Do you have any issues using these shortcuts?
+Running bindkey in an interactive zsh shell reveals the currently configured shortcuts.
 This is useful if some of the shortcuts you find online don’t work, and you would like to find out whether they are configured.
 If your key configuration is messed up, you can at least temporarily reset it to the Emacs keymap by running

 bindkey -e